fabimass/azure-blob-uploader/README.md

-# blob-uploader
-Web app used to upload files to Azure Blob Storage
+For this to work you need to enable a CORS rule for blobs in the Storage Account.